• Jewelry Fashion

 Ruby gemstone

-Thankfully, this sparkling variety of the mineral corundum is a very tough gem.
+Ruby, a variety of the mineral corundum, is a very tough gem.
 Rivaled only by diamond and moissanite on the Mohs scale of mineral hardness, this durable stone easily stands up to the rigors of everyday wear.

 Be aware, however, that like any gemstone, a ruby may chip or crack due to blunt impact.
 This is especially true when mounted in a ring or bracelet.